cutting-room-floor/Mapresent/README.md

 Pipe dreams of future functionality & things that need to happen.

- * Overall code cleanup.
-Fast & loose right now.
  * Fix crash when zooming too far into maps with Alpstein.
- * Fix lag UI stutter when beginning each audio clip during playback.
  * Bookmark favorite [MapBox Hosting](http://tiles.mapbox.com/) themes for easier access.
- * Improve theme switch transition performance.
- * Replace use of private API `UIGetScreenImage()` with successive calls to Alpstein's `-[RMMapView takeSnapshot]`.
-This will require that we manually animate timing-curve-based transitions so as to be able to catch them in-progress for video frames.
-But this will also improve performance as we will be able to snap each frame as soon as it is ready.
-This will also remove the need for `NSTimer`-based export, which will allow running even when the device goes to sleep.
- * Support both device landscape orientations.
-This is currently a problem because of the above crop method.
- * System for tracking requests & completions for tile fetches.
-This will help speed up the above.
  * Improve tile caching.
 No real reason to expire remote tiles unless the user wants to do so manually.
  * Experiment with 3D transitions using [WhirlyGlobe MBTiles support](http://code.google.com/p/whirlyglobe/issues/detail?id=1).
 Will require use of local tiles.
  * Allow for points, shapes, and other annotations to be added to the presentation screen.